disler/just-prompt/README.md

 - **`prompt_from_file`**: Send a prompt from a file to multiple LLM models
   - Parameters:
-    - `file`: Path to the file containing the prompt
+    - `abs_file_path`: Absolute path to the file containing the prompt (must be an absolute path, not relative)
     - `models_prefixed_by_provider` (optional): List of models with provider prefixes.
 If not provided, uses default models.

 - **`prompt_from_file_to_file`**: Send a prompt from a file to multiple LLM models and save responses as markdown files
   - Parameters:
-    - `file`: Path to the file containing the prompt
+    - `abs_file_path`: Absolute path to the file containing the prompt (must be an absolute path, not relative)
     - `models_prefixed_by_provider` (optional): List of models with provider prefixes.
 If not provided, uses default models.
-    - `output_dir` (default: "."): Directory to save the response markdown files to
+    - `abs_output_dir` (default: "."): Absolute directory path to save the response markdown files to (must be an absolute path, not relative)

 - **`ceo_and_board`**: Send a prompt to multiple 'board member' models and have a 'CEO' model make a decision based on their responses
   - Parameters:
-    - `file`: Path to the file containing the prompt
+    - `abs_file_path`: Absolute path to the file containing the prompt (must be an absolute path, not relative)
     - `models_prefixed_by_provider` (optional): List of models with provider prefixes to act as board members.
 If not provided, uses default models.
-    - `output_dir` (default: "."): Directory to save the response files and CEO decision
+    - `abs_output_dir` (default: "."): Absolute directory path to save the response files and CEO decision (must be an absolute path, not relative)
     - `ceo_model` (default: "openai:o3"): Model to use for the CEO decision in format "provider:model"

 - **`list_providers`**: List all available LLM providers